aderbique/CSE571/assignments/assn5/ASSIGNMENT5.md

 ## Exercise 1.1 (8pt)
 ### Prompt
 Sometimes MDPs are formulated with the reward function R(s,a) that depends only on the current state and action taken or with a reward function R(s) that only dpeends on the current state.
-A. (2pt) Write the Bellman equations for these formulations *for the optimal value function.*
+1. (2pt) Write the Bellman equations for these formulations *for the optimal value function.*
-B. (3pt) Show how an MDP with reward function R(s,a,s<sup>'</sup>) can be transformed into a different MDP with a reward function R(s,a), such that optimal policies in the new MDP correspond exactly to optimal policies in the original MDP. **You must formally define the new MDP (its components) based on the old MDP.**
+2. (3pt) Show how an MDP with reward function R(s,a,s<sup>'</sup>) can be transformed into a different MDP with a reward function R(s,a), such that optimal policies in the new MDP correspond exactly to optimal policies in the original MDP. **You must formally define the new MDP (its components) based on the old MDP.**
-C. (3pt) Now do the same to convert MDPs with R(s,a,s') into MDPs with R(s). **You must formally define the new MDP (its components) based on the old MDP.**
+3. (3pt) Now do the same to convert MDPs with R(s,a,s') into MDPs with R(s). **You must formally define the new MDP (its components) based on the old MDP.**

 ### Response